cinghie/wordpress-starter-pack/wp-content/plugins/yith-essential-kit-for-woocommerce-1/README.txt

 YITH Essential Kit for WooCommerce #1 will add a new submenu called "YITH Essential Kit for WooCommerce #1" under "YIT Plugins" menu.
 Here you are able to activate/deactivate all the plugins within.

 == Changelog ==

+= 2.10.0 - Released on 18 July 2022 =
+* New: support for WooCommerce 6.7
+* Update: YITH plugin framework

 = 2.9.0 - Released on 15 June 2022 =
 * New: support for WooCommerce 6.6